 At first instance ( 3 WLR 659), the Commercial Court Judge held that the claim did amount to a valid cause of action.
 He rejected the Bank’s arguments on jurisdiction, but nonetheless held that the English Court did have jurisdiction for as long as the conspiracy was “implemented” from London (ie until Ablyazov fled in February 2012).
 This ruling, whilst in favour of the Bank, imposed a serious limitation on the quantum of the Bank’s claims, because much of the Bank’s evidence concerned dealings by Khrapunov with Ablyazov’s assets after February 2012.

 Khrapunov appealed against both aspects of the Judge’s ruling (cause of action and jurisdiction) and the Bank cross-appealed against the limitation on jurisdiction.
 The Court of Appeal dismissed Khrapunov’s appeals and allowed the Bank’s cross-appeal.

-Stephen Smith QC and Tim Akkouh act for JSC BTA Bank.
+Stephen Smith QC and Tim Akkouh acted for JSC BTA Bank.